Speedway World Championship: Dirt track pioneers

 Businessman A.J.
-Hunting was a dirt track speedway pioneer, promoting first in Australia in 1926, then Gt.Britain in '28, but it was in his second season in Argentina, at the Huracan Stadium, Buenos Aires in 1930/31, that he ran his first, and the world's first, World Championship competition.
+Hunting was a dirt track speedway pioneer, promoting first in Australia in 1926, then Great Britain in 1928, but it was in his second season in Argentina, at the Huracan Stadium, Buenos Aires in 1930/31, that he ran his first, and the world's first, World Championship competition.
 Arranged over a season-long series of eliminating Match Races, America's Sprouts Elder was the first Championship winner.
 In the following European season of the same year Australian Billy Lamont took the “Championnat du Monde” in Paris, followed by fellow countryman Arthur "Bluey" Wilkinson the next year.
 But these two stars of the Dirt Track could only manage podium places behind Brit Harry Whitfield when a 'World's Championship' was staged on their home soil in 1933.
 Meanwhile, in the UK Jack Parker had replaced Aussie Vic Huxley as the 'Individual World Champion' but after the event the Speedway Control Board refused to honour the title put up by the promotion.
 Englishman Claude Rye took the Paris title twice before the Wembley event subsequently emerged in 1936.

 Humble beginnings

-The British pride themselves on organising the official World Championship, having hosted the first fifteen ACU/FIM-sanctioned events, - all in Wembley Stadium.
+The British pride themselves on organising the official World Championship, having hosted the first fifteen ACU/FIM-sanctioned events, all in Wembley Stadium.
 These were from 1936, when Australian Lionel Van Praag won the title, to 1938 and from 1949 to 1960.
-1937 saw Americans Jack Milne, Wilbur Lamoreaux and Cordy Milne swept the podium for the first win for America and the first time riders from one country took all 3 top positions.
+1937 saw Americans Jack Milne, Wilbur Lamoreaux and Cordy Milne sweep the podium for the first win for America and the first time riders from one country took all 3 top positions.
 It was also the last American victory until 1981.
 Commonwealth countries dominated, with the UK, Australia and New Zealand taking four titles each up to 1959, including the first two time and back to back winner, Australia's Jack Young who won in 1951 and 1952.
 The first non-English-speaking victor came in 1956, when the Swede Ove Fundin won the first of his five titles.
 The late 1950s and 1960s were dominated by Fundin along with the two New Zealanders Ronnie Moore (two titles) and Barry Briggs (four titles), and Englishman Peter Craven (two titles).